How to become a theatre producer: job role and training options explained

 - Subjects such as drama or English literature can deepen your understanding of theatre.

 - Business studies can teach you about useful areas such as finance and marketing.

 - Or you could study something unrelated to the theatre for your undergraduate degree (just make even more effort to get involved in student drama).

 Masters degrees offering theatre producer training

 There are several masters degrees available that focus specifically on the job of being a producer.
 (Masters degrees are normally for people who already have an undergraduate degree, as they are at a higher level.)
 They tend to have titles such as ‘creative producing’ or ‘production management’ and are often run by drama schools (organisations that run university-level courses and specialise in practical subjects related to theatre).
-Entry requirements for these courses vary.
+Entry requirements for these courses vary, so check individual course listings carefully.
 Most courses ask for an undergraduate degree but will consider you if you’ve already worked professionally in theatre (that is, had paid jobs).